lab9k/SoupCoin/README.md

 ## See it in action

 Go to [this page](https://lab9k.github.io/SoupCoin/ "SoupCoin") to see the app in action.
 You need MetaMask to use the application.
 Get it [here](https://metamask.io/ "MetaMask").
+Our site is also hosted on the InterPlanetary FileSystem (IPFS), although it gets quite slow at times you can check our app [here](https://gateway.ipfs.io/ipfs/QmWcV5QbvRWgpbSiMV7rFAw24F4ftbhUEWcpyjkHFUH4Jr/ "SoupCoin")

 ## Help us out